Kometa-Team/Kometa/docs/defaults/sources.md

 Nothing on this page is required for using the defaults files, but it can be useful for understanding where the data comes from.

-Nothing on this page is useful for customizing the defaults.
+Nothing on this page is directly useful for customizing the defaults.

 Nothing here is a code example for end user use.
-It all *looks* like code, since it is taken directly *from* the Kometa source code to ensure it is up-to-date and accurate, but it is not intended for end user use.
+It all *looks* like code, since it is taken directly *from* the Kometa source code to ensure it is up-to-date and accurate, but it is not intended for end user use, and is expressed in a different format to the way you would customize the defaults via template variables.

 ## I want to customize the defaults